If you would like to visit with one of our experienced attorneys for more information, contact us

 Adjustment of Status

 In very limited circumstances, it is possible that an individual has become a US citizen at birth or later automatically by operation of law.
 Our office has prevented the deportation of qualifying individuals and helped them receive proof of their previously unknown citizenship.
-Depending on the law in effect at the time, certain individuals that were born abroad may be able to apply for a document certifying that they are a US citizen.
+Depending on the law in effect at the time of birth, certain individuals that were born abroad may be able to apply for a document certifying that they are a US citizen.

 Cancellation of Removal